Greater Boston Eruv Corporation

 The critical element is to make sure that the borders are "defensible."
 That is, the borders should be composed of materials and constructions that are durable and stand little chance of damage over time.

 There are three types of borders we looked for in the design of the Eruv.
-These borders were chosen with an eye towards balancing the locations of the border with the population to be served. at some point, one may have to choose a "defensible" border and still exclude a certain small part of the community.
-In our case, we were able to add small adjuct sections to the Eruv at the time or just after construction of the main Eruv.
-In other cases, small pockets of people living several blocks from any reasonable border were left outside of the border.
+These borders were chosen to balance the locations of the border with the population to be served.
+At some point, one may have to choose a practical border while still excluding a specific, small part of the community (which we later added to, such as additional homes or neighborhoods).
+In our case, we were able to add small adjunct sections to the Eruv at the time or just after the construction of the main Eruv.
+In other cases, small pockets of people living several blocks from any reasonable border remained outside the border.

 This issue was also raised in relation to the "inner borders."
 Any large noninhabitable area within the confines of the main Eruv must be excluded from the Eruv domain.
-Such types of areas are cemeteries, golf courses (if no one lives of the property most of the year), and ponds or lakes (greater than 15,000 square feet with no Halachik mechitza/border existing around it).
-In order to construct a small Mechitza around these areas, there were several instances in which residential areas were also removed.
+Such types of areas include cemeteries, golf courses (if no one lives on the property for most of the year), and ponds or lakes (greater than 11,250 square feet with no Halachic mechitza/border existing around them - using a conversion factor of 18 inches for an amah over an area of 5,000 square amot).
+To construct a small Mechitza around these areas, several instances involved the removal of residential areas.
 Such cutaways of residential areas were minimized to the extent possible.

 What do you look for in outlining the borders?

-The major border of the Boston Eruv rely on the following typologies:
+The major border of the Boston Eruv relies on the following typologies:

 What materials do you use when gaps exist in the existing border?

 Depending upon the size of the gap, many types of solid materials are typically used.
-The important consideration is that (1) the material used must reach up from the ground (or at least within about 10 inches of the ground) to at least 42 inches or more from the ground, and (2) the material should not have gaps within it which are greater than about 3-4 inches (e.g. netting with large holes in the netting).
+The critical consideration is that (1) the material used must reach up from the ground (or at least within about 10 inches of the ground) to at least 42 inches or more from the ground, and (2) the material should not have gaps within it which are greater than about 3-4 inches (e.g. netting with large holes in the netting or a ranch-style fence with more than 10.5 inches between the horizontal rails).

-In some cases, standard metal fencing can be used, in others, a short section of plywood or other appropriately sized lumber.
-Still in other cases, a short gap in an earthern-based Mechitzah can be closed off by filling in the gap with earth.
+In some cases, standard metal fencing can be used; in others, a short section of plywood or other appropriately sized lumber can be used.
+Still, in other cases, a short gap in an earthen-based Mechitzah can be closed off by filling in the gap with earth.

-Sometimes, the gap is most easily closed off by either placing a series of short poles in the ground, each within 10 inches of each other and at least 42 inches high, between each end of the gap.
+Sometimes, the gap is most easily closed by placing a series of short poles in the ground, each within 10 inches of the next and at least 42 inches high, between each end of the gap.
 Alternatively, a Tzurat HaPesach (THP) can be built across the gap.
 This THP can be constructed (if the gap is only several feet and out of the public thoroughfare) using a pair of Lechis and twine or with a segment of half-inch conduit bent into an upside "U" and placed across the gap.

 Who did you need to get permissions from?

-If you are planning on placing any material (string, lechi, post, fence extension, board, dirt) on anyone else's property for the purposes of your Eruv, then you ened their permission.
+If you are planning on placing any material (string, lechi, post, fence extension, board, dirt) on anyone else's property for the purposes of your Eruv, then you need their permission.

 This permission can be oral or written but it must be obtained.